SimpleDaemons/simple-tftpd/ROADMAP_CHECKLIST.md

 ---

 *This checklist is updated regularly as development progresses.
-Last updated: November 2025*
+Last updated: December 2024*